Tenancy Management Policy

 Customers must report any repairs required to us in a timely manner.
 We will seek to charge the customer if they fail to report a repair and this results in an increase in the cost of repair as a result of the delay.

-Customers may require temporary housing so that essential major work can be carried out to their home or works that are required as a result of unforeseen damage by flood, fire or other incidents.
-Should the customer be required to move out of their home due to work identified to improve, repair or maintain the building then we will make a £150.00 discretionary payment to support with removal and other costs.
-Any further, reasonable associated costs will be considered on an individual basis.
+Customers may require temporary housing so that essential major work can be carried out to their home or works that are required as a result of unforeseen damage by flood, fire, or other incidents.
+Our Decant Policy contains comprehensive details of our approach to managing decants.

 This payment will usually be off-set against arrears, if there are any.
 We may make an exception where the home loss payment is needed by the customer to help them cover any immediate moving costs.

 For joint tenancies, one home loss payment will be shared between them.
-If a customer’s property is going to be demolished or re-developed and the resident is being permanently decanted, they are entitled to the statutory home loss payment of £7,100.00 from 01 October 2021 in line with the Home Loss Payments (Prescribed Amounts) (England) Regulations 2019.
+If a customer’s property is going to be demolished or re-developed and the resident is being permanently decanted, they are entitled to the statutory home loss payment as detailed in line with the Home Loss Payments (Prescribed Amounts) (England) Regulations 2019.

 If the transfer is a voluntary request as a result of repair work, the customer is not entitled to a home loss payment.